What is lead scoring? (and why you should do account scoring, too)

 That’s it.
 Sales can focus only on their A leads or decide they have the bandwidth to reach into the Bs.

 But wait, there’s more!
 That’s not the only place to think about scoring.
-While leads are important, because sales happen between people, accounts are also important.
+While leads are important, because sales happen between people, account scoring is also important.
 Only companies with products that only require a quick “buy now” have a single person as the buying team.
 The purchase of most B2B products requires a team to consider the purchase or, at the very least, going through procurement.
 For this reason, it’s important to assess (and categorize or calculate a score for) not just the individuals, but the entire account.

 Openprise also grades accounts the way we grade companies: A, B, C, D, based on how they fit our ideal customer profile (ICP).
 If they’re a fit and they have activity across the organization, they also can get a +.
 So an A+ lead at an A+ company gets an immediate follow-up and an A+ lead at a B+ company less so.
 Even an A+ lead at a B company is of less interest because while it represents one engaged person at a company that might be a prospect, the lower account grade lowers the overall score.